MariusBreitmayer/AttributeTradeOffs/README.md

 This package constitutes an interactive R problem set based on the RTutor package (https://github.com/skranz/RTutor).

-In his paper **"Automobiles on Steroids: Product Attribute Trade-Offs and Technological Progress in the Automobile Sector"**  Christopher R. Knittel (2012) estimates the technological progress since 1980 and the trade-offs faced when choosing between different attributes such as weight, fuel economy or engine power characteristics.
+In his paper **"Automobiles on Steroids: Product Attribute Trade-Offs and Technological Progress in the Automobile Sector"**  Christopher R. Knittel (2012) estimates the technological progress that occured since 1980 and the trade-offs faced when choosing between different attributes such as weight, fuel economy or engine power characteristics.

-In this interactive offline R Tutorial, we are going to gradually reproduce their study and discuss it.
+In this interactive offline RTutor problem set, we are going to gradually reproduce his study and discuss it.

+To be able to work through this problem set, follow the steps listed below.

 ## 1. Installation